erictrinh/jquery-memoized-ajax/README.md

 ```

 One other thing to keep in mind is that **accessing localStorage is a blocking process**.
 Thus, it's not a good idea to do 10 `memoizedAjax` calls in a row, as this can lock up your web page.

+## Development

+Clone this repo, then `npm install` and `bower install`.
+Tests and builds are run using gulp, so you'll need to install that with `npm install gulp -g`.
+You may need `sudo`.

+Running `gulp` will watch files for changes and run tests on change. `gulp build` will run tests and then minify the script.